Ode to Sleep: Music video

 On December 31, 2014, the band released a music video for the song "Ode to Sleep".
 Composed of footage captured by the band's creative director Mark C. Eshleman of Reel Bear Media from three concerts from the past three years, the video depicted the band's rapid growth from their origins as a small local band to a nationally popular alternative act, an upward trend that would continue into the next album cycle.
-Eshleman then went on to direct the music video, along with most of the band's others from 2012 to 2015, and again from 2019 to the present day with his recent involvement in Clancy (2024).
+Eshleman then went on to direct the music video, along with most of the band's others from 2012 to 2015, and again from 2019 to the present day with his recent involvements in Clancy (2024) and Breach (2025).

 It was revealed that a skeptical Eshleman had pulled Joseph aside a few times before the shooting at the empty venue, questioning whether the small crowd was even worth filming.
 Joseph insisted and the music video has since garnered over 27 million views.